 Economic optimization with pump controls in practice

 There is no denying that retrofitting drive technology makes economic and ecological sense.
 But how can energy efficiency be increased with a pump control system?
 Many companies are faced with this specific challenge.
 We have specialized in this task and offer you complete, customized solutions.
-We would like to present the most important aspects to you in the following.
+We would like to present the most important aspects to you below.

 Collect data, know values, optimize processes

 An important step towards more efficiency in the entire operation is the exact knowledge about the processes.
 In this context, modern sensor technology provides various options for monitoring plants.
-The visualization of measured data such as temperature, flow rate and power makes the entire process transparent, and in the process reveals opportunities to reduce power consumption.
-For the economic dimensioning of a pumping system, the operating pressure in particular is an important measured variable.
+The visualization of measured data such as temperature, pressure, flow rate, and power makes the entire process transparent, and at the same time reveals opportunities to reduce power consumption.
+For economic dimensioning of a pumping system, the operating pressure in particular is an important measured variable.
 From a technical point of view, the aim is to determine the operating point of the plant in order to optimize efficiency.

 But sensors do even more: they form the foundation of automation.
 In an ideal system, all components harmonize without any loss of efficiency – that is the goal of autonomous pump control.
-For this purpose, the existing plant is equipped with the appropriate sensor technology, which monitors the system and provides the data for optimization.
-Of course, the new design of a plant is also possible.
+For this purpose, the existing plant is equipped with appropriate sensor technology, which monitors the system and provides the data for optimization.
+Of course, a completely new design for a plant is also possible.